-If you’re grappling with stress-related weight gain and want assistance, check out one of Women’s Care Florida’s weight loss programs or schedule an appointment with one of our highly-skilled experts today.
+If you’re wondering can stress cause your weight gain and want assistance, check out one of Women’s Care Florida’s weight loss programs.
+You can also schedule an appointment with one of our highly-skilled experts today.

-Long lines at the stores, skyrocketing credit card bills and burnt turkeys are all the hallmarks of a stressful holiday season.
+Long lines at the stores, skyrocketing credit card bills, and burnt turkeys are all the hallmarks of a stressful holiday season.
 With increased stress comes decreased health, making it hard to stay healthy and happy during the holidays.
 However, managing holiday stress is a new tradition you can learn.
 Follow the five steps below for holly, jolly, and stress-free holidays.

 Set realistic holiday expectations

 Everyone’s pictures on Facebook will show perfect holiday moments.
-You’ll see smiling children, dogs in cute sweaters and perfectly baked desserts.
-What you don’t see, however, are the moments where the kids were crying, the dog made a mess and the pies went in the garbage because they came out like a lump of coal.
+You’ll see smiling children, dogs in cute sweaters, and perfectly baked desserts.
+However, you won’t see moments with crying kids, the dog making a mess, and the burnt pies tossed in the garbage.

-The first step in managing holiday stress is to set realistic expectations.
+The first step when learning how to manage holiday stress is to set realistic expectations.
 Life isn’t a Hallmark movie.
 Your kids will get upset.
-Your family might fight.
-Your gingerbread house might crumble.
-Your holidays can still be great.
-Instead of focusing on the mishaps, focus on the exciting parts of the holidays: your children’s faces lit by holiday lights, the chance to be with your family while you still can.
+The family may fight.
+A gingerbread house might crumble.
+Nonetheless, the holiday season can still be great.
+Instead of focusing on the mishaps, focus on the exciting parts of the holidays.
+For instance, enjoy your children’s faces lit by holiday lights.
+Feel grateful for spending time with your family while you still can.
 Plus, think about how you’ll laugh about that coal pie next year.

 Get started early

 Managing holiday stress and black Friday shopping don’t exactly go hand-in-hand.
 Black Friday doesn’t have to be the first day of the holiday shopping season.
 Get started early on buying gifts so you can choose from a large selection and have time to wait for sales that meet your budget.
-Ask people for lists, too, so you can be sure they get what they really want.
+Also, ask your family for lists so you can get what they really want.

-You can even get started on holiday cooking and baking early; simply freeze the dishes or cookie dough.
+In addition, get started on holiday cooking and baking early. simply freeze the dishes or cookie dough.
 These techniques will save you time during the holiday rush.